robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

    *** Settings ***
    Library    PythonLibrary.py
-   Library    /absolute/path/JavaLibrary.java
    Library    relative/path/PythonDirLib/    possible    arguments Library    ${RESOURCES}/Example.class

 A limitation of this approach is that libraries implemented as Python classes `must be in a module with the same name as the class`__.
-Additionally, importing libraries distributed in JAR or ZIP packages is not possible with this mechanism.

 __ `Library name`_